 Today, the landscape of e-commerce is vastly different from what it was in 1994, largely thanks to the pioneering efforts of companies like Amazon.
 The latest trends in e-commerce revolve around personalization, mobile shopping, and the integration of artificial intelligence.
 Consumers now expect tailored recommendations, seamless mobile experiences, and instant customer support.

-Furthermore, sustainability is becoming an increasingly important factor for consumers.
+To build on this, sustainability is becoming an increasingly important factor for consumers.
 Many shoppers are now seeking out eco-friendly products and supporting companies that are committed to ethical and sustainable business practices.
 This trend is driving businesses to adopt more sustainable sourcing, packaging, and shipping methods.

 Tips and Expert Advice